In What Direction Will HyreCar Inc.'s (NASDAQ:HYRE) Stock Goes From Here? - The Dwinnex

-The closing price of HyreCar Inc. (NASDAQ: HYRE) was $0.40 for the day, down -2.44% from the previous closing price of $0.41.
-In other words, the price has decreased by -$0.0100 from its previous closing price.
-On the day, 626231 shares were traded.
-HYRE stock price reached its highest trading level at $0.4244 during the session, while it also had its lowest trading level at $0.3911.
+HyreCar Inc. (NASDAQ: HYRE) closed the day trading at $0.40 down -0.75% from the previous closing price of $0.40.
+In other words, the price has decreased by -$0.0030 from its previous closing price.
+On the day, 271049 shares were traded.
+HYRE stock price reached its highest trading level at $0.4000 during the session, while it also had its lowest trading level at $0.3600.

 5 Undervalued Stocks For 2023